 Agency Amplifies Anarchists in the News and Anarchist Voices

 Agency exists in part to study and expose how anarchist movements are covered by corporate news providers so that, as anarchists, we can make better informed choices as to how or whether we want to interact with them.
 Ever since our website launched, it has been a crucial resource for anarchist theory and practice.
 Anarchists in the News provides a constantly updated collection of mainstream media articles in which anarchism and anarchists appear.
-Critical Voices is Agency’s platform for amplifying anarchist commentary on current events originally published elsewhere.
+Critical Voices is Agency’s platform for amplifying commentary of interest to anarchists on current events originally published elsewhere.
 These pieces call attention to issues of direct concern to anarchists and contribute to a radical examination of power relations, the state, and capitalism.
 We also issue press briefs that clarify the anarchist perspective on issues and events that reporters and editors don’t typically regard as having one, such as the spread of the Ebola virus.

 News never sleeps, the saying goes, and neither should the anarchist response.
 Agency Newswire traces both mainstream and alternative media, highlighting pivotal political struggles and social movements over the years, including: resistance to state power in places like Greece, Hong Kong, Rojava, Syria, Ukraine, Russia, and Palestine; Black Lives Matter and the 2020 uprisings across the US, sparked by the police murder of George Floyd; the rise of antifascism and militant responses to white supremacist organizing in Charlottesville, at the Trump inauguration, and in the targeting of anarchists and antifa during the Trump presidency; mobilizations to stop fossil fuel-based projects like the Dakota Access Pipeline, Keystone XL, and Line 3; the Stop Cop City movement at the intersection of radical environmentalism and police abolition; the resurgence of mutual aid networks, especially in addressing the tragic impacts of COVID-19 and the climate crisis; and the hardline responses to attacks on abortion access, like Jane’s Revenge.